AndrasKovacs/staged/hipe-doc/stagedabs/stagedlang.md

 - Good ergonomics and strong inference (of types, values and staging annotations) in the surface language.

+The main idea is to rephrase as much as possible code optimization as evaluation of metaprograms.

+- Metaprograms are deterministic, transparent and can be run efficiently.
+- General-purpose optimizers are less transparent, less robust and slower.

+For example, in 2LTT, fusion can be implemented with deterministic metaprograms and it's guaranteed to work.
+In Haskell, fusion relies on INLINE pragmas and the general-purpose simplifier, and it fails frequently.

 Overall, because this 2LTT is more performance-focused than Haskell or OCaml, there are more details to keep in mind and manage.
-However, it's still a "high-level" garbage-collected language, and we have significantly less bureaucracy than in Rust.
+However, it's still a "high-level" garbage-collected language, and we have less bureaucracy than in Rust.

 In the following I describe language features, how to use them, and how to compile them.
 I focus on examples.
 Programming abstractions and tiny libraries